General Information and Applications

 –Pay $65 fee due at application

 –Be a member in good standing of CSBA independently and/or through membership in an affiliated regional bee club.

 –Pass field exam

 –Pass written exam with score of at least 85%

 Please download apprentice application fill it out and save it, fill it out, then email it to: [email protected]

-*Once you have paid, we will send you a password to login to the page for the exam.
+*Once you have paid, we will send you an invitation to the Google Classroom page where you can access the exam.

-The Journeyman Level features online classes on the 2nd Monday of each month, October- April, and two bee camps each of which must be attended at least once during the three years of possible participation (spring and fall alternately on the Eastern Slope of Colorado, and the Western Slope).
-2022 Spring Bee camp (splitting, queen rearing, reading the frame) on the Eastern Slope.
-2022 fall bee camp (bee diseases, bee biology, microscopy) on the Western Slope.
+The Journeyman Level features online classes typically held on the 2nd Monday of each month, October-May, and two bee camps each of which must be attended at least once during the three years of possible participation.
+Spring Bee camp covers splitting, queen rearing, reading the frame, mite counts, how to do a great hive inspection.
+Fall bee camp covers bee diseases, bee biology, and microscopy.
 There are Guided studies to be completed by the participant that will help every beekeeper learn more and learn how to research, and to discern good beekeeping information.
 These studies will be graded on a pass/fail basis.

 Qualify to apply to Journeyman Level

 - Pass written and field exams at Apprentice Level